The Short Answeredit

 Example File : File:Transparency Order Independant.toe

-- /order_independant_transparency - a simple example, toggle the Order Independent-Transparency parameter on and off on the Render TOP to see the effect.
+- /order_independant_transparency - a simple example, toggle the Transparency parameter from Order Independent-Transparency to Sorted Draw with Blending and back Render TOP to see the effect enabled and disabled..

 - /order_indpt_trans_passes2 - in this network, only 2 transparency passes are required.
 Since none of the objects overlap, a pass is required only for the front face and the back face of the transparent objects.